Mobilpadde/react-nd-my-reads/README.md

 Like almost every person, whom ever read a book, they'll read another book, and would like to look for other books, to allow into the Kingdom of Books.
 This is where the Peasant-land of Books come in, or  **Search**-page as it's known in the common tounge.

 To get to this bea-u-tiful page, press either the `spacebar`, the `enter`-key or the plus-sign in the bottom right corner.
+After doing this, you can hitting the keys on your board of keys!
+Easy as that!

 ## Getting Back

 Well, so far so good.
 But how do you come back to the Kingdom of Books?
-For this, I've cooked up a simple shortcut, which is, as you've already guessed, `ESC`, or so as the rest of those scary folks.
+For this, I've cooked up a simple shortcut, which is, as you've already guessed, `ESC`, or as the rest of those scary folks, simply click the blackness.

 So long, and thanks for all the fish.

+## Changes

+ * 8/8/17:
+    * The search-bar won't close when clicking on it.
+    * Press enter to save push the search, to the url. (***NOT FULLY FUNCTIONING***)

+## License

+This is licensed under the [**IDGAF**](https://tldrlegal.com/license/idgaf-v1.0)-license.